-Award-winning director Varda Bar-Kar has directed over forty productions, including documentaries, episodic television, web series, short films, branded content, and viral videos.
-Varda was born in London, England, and had lived on three different continents by the time she was ten years old.
-Her international upbringing provides her with a truly global perspective.
+Award-winning director Varda Bar-Kar has directed an array of productions, including documentaries, episodic television, short films, and viral branded content.
+Varda was born in England, to a South African mother and Romanian father and had lived on three different continents by the time she was ten years old.
+Her international upbringing provides her with a global perspective.
 She is an activist filmmaker focusing her lens on meaningful stories exploring the breadth and diversity of the human condition.
 She faces society’s challenges with an uplifting approach that speaks into possibility.

-Varda developed her directing voice creating short films, including the festival-winning Window starring Louis Gossett, Jr. Window garnered the Crystal Heart Award at the Heartland Film Festival, screened at Cannes and aired across the United States on local affiliate stations including ABC, CBS, NBC, Fox, in honor of Black History Month.
+Varda transitioned into directing after working as a Script Supervisor for maverick feature directors like Jim Jarmusch, Wayne Wang, and Carroll Ballard.
+She developed her directing voice creating scripted short films, including the festival-winning Window starring Louis Gossett, Jr. Window screened at Cannes and aired across the United States on local affiliate stations in honor of Black History Month.

-Varda has just completed the two-year production of Fandango at the Wall an exuberant music documentary celebrating the lives and music of the masters a mystical three-hundred-year-old Mexican folk music tradition called son jarocho.
-The film follows the son jarocho masters to the United States-Mexico border where they join renowned New York Maestro Arturo O’Farrill and his Afro Latin Jazz Orchestra for a transformational music festival taking place on both sides of the border.
+Varda has just completed Fandango at the Wall for Tiger Turn Productions and Sony Music Latin.
+Fandango at the Wall is an exuberant feature music documentary that follows masterful son jarocho musicians from Veracruz, Mexico to the United States-Mexico border where they join renowned New York Maestro Arturo O’Farrill and his Afro Latin Jazz Orchestra for a transformational music festival taking place on both sides of the border.
 Quincy Jones, Andrew Young, Carlos Santana, and Kabir Sehgal serve as the film’s Executive Producers.
-It was funded in part by the Ford Foundation & Miranda Foundation.
-Sony music serves as the project’s sales agent.
+The film was funded in part by the Ford Foundation and Miranda Family Foundation.

-Varda is on the board of NFMLA and a member of the Directors Guild of America (DGA), the International Documentary Association & Film Fatales.
+Varda sits on the board of NewFilmmakers Los Angeles and is a member of the Directors Guild of America (DGA), the International Documentary Association & Film Fatale.